 Beacon Hill Park Tour: Delight in escaping the city by traveling to the crown jewel of Victoria, Beacon Hill Park on this 60-minute tour.
 Catch a glimpse of local wildlife while enjoying the serenity Beacon Hill Park has to offer.
 Travel along the coastline of Dallas Road where the Salish Sea meets the Olympic Mountains.
 Return through the Victorian historical district of James Bay where you will feel as though time has stood still.

-5. Eat, Drink and be Merry on a Self-Guided Food Tour
+5. Eat, Drink, and Be Merry on the Cozy Christmas Food Tour

 Festival of Trees at The Bay Centre.
 Credit: Destination Greater Victoria, One Lion Photography.